 In March 2015, the Company entered into a collaboration and license agreement with Novartis Pharmaceuticals Corporation, or Novartis, pursuant to which the Company is collaborating worldwide with Novartis regarding the development and potential commercialization of product candidates containing an agonist of the molecular target known as STING in the field of oncology, including immuno-oncology and cancer vaccines.
 Under this agreement, or the Novartis Agreement, the Company granted Novartis a co-exclusive license to develop such products worldwide, an exclusive license to commercialize such products outside the United States and a non-exclusive license to support the Company in commercializing such products in the United States if it requests such support.
-The collaboration is guided by a joint steering committee with each party having final decision-making authority regarding specified areas of development or commercialization.
+The collaboration is guided by a joint steering committee with each party having final decision making authority regarding specified areas of development or commercialization.

 Under the Novartis Agreement, the Company received an upfront payment of \$200.0 million in April 2015.
-During the second quarter of 2016, the Company received a \$35.0 million development milestone upon initiation of a Phase 1 trial for the first STING product candidate, ADU-S100.
-The Company also received reimbursement of research and development costs from Novartis of \$1.3 million since inception through June 30, 2018.
-The Company is eligible to receive up to an additional \$215.0 million in development milestones and up to an additional \$250.0 million in regulatory approval milestones.
+During the second quarter of 2016, the Company earned a \$35.0 million development milestone upon initiation of a Phase 1 trial for the first STING product candidate, ADU-S100, and recognized the payment as revenue in the period.
+The Company is also eligible to receive up to an additional \$215.0 million in development milestones and up to an additional \$250.0 million in regulatory approval milestones.

-The Company is responsible for 38% of the joint development costs worldwide, and Novartis is responsible for the remaining 62% of the joint development costs worldwide.
+The Company is responsible for 38% of the joint development costs worldwide and Novartis is responsible for the remaining 62% of the joint development costs worldwide.

-The Company will receive 50% of gross profits on sales of any products commercialized pursuant to this collaboration in the United States and 45% of gross profits for specified European countries and Japan.
+The Company will also receive 50% of gross profits on sales of any products commercialized pursuant to this collaboration in the United States and 45% of gross profits for specified European countries and Japan.
 For each of these profit share countries, each party will be responsible for its respective commercial sharing percentage of all joint commercialization costs incurred in that country.